Home » Symptoms » Cat Symptoms A-Z » Muscle Tone is Reduced

 Basics and possible causes

-Muscle tone is the continuous and partial contraction of the muscles necessary for maintaining posture and supporting movement.
+Muscle tone is the continuous and partial contraction of muscles necessary for maintaining posture and supporting movement.
 In cats, normal muscle tone is important for coordinating movements and ensuring stability.
 Reduced muscle tone can be caused by a disorder in the nerves, muscles, or central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
 It is responsible for processing information and controls most functions of the body and behavior..

 Typical accompanying symptoms